blockades/mmt_resources/research/security_shamirs.md

 #### Feldman's scheme

+This allows custodians to verify their own shares, using homomorphic encryption (an encryption scheme where computation can be done on encrypted data which when decrypted gives the same result as doing that computation on the original data) on top of Shamir's original scheme.

 #### Schoenmakers scheme

+More recently Berry Schoenmaker proposed a scheme which is publicly verifiable (originally introduced by Stadler, 1996).
+That is, not only custodians, but anybody is able to verify that the correct shares were given.
+The scheme is described in the context of an electronic voting application and focusses on validating the behaviour of the 'dealer' (the author of the secret).
+But it can just as well be used to verify that returned shares have not been modified, which is what we are most interested in.

 #### Implementations

+We are currently considering the following implementations:

 - https://github.com/songgeng87/PubliclyVerifiableSecretSharing - C implementation built on secp256k1 used by EOS
 - https://github.com/FabioTacke/PubliclyVerifiableSecretSharing - A Swift implementation
-- https://github.com/dfinity/vss - Dfinity's NodeJS implentation built on BLS, and used for their distributed key generation
+- https://github.com/dfinity/vss - Dfinity's NodeJS implementation built on BLS, and used for their distributed key generation

+However, these do not give a drop-in replacement for the secrets library we currently use.
+Adopting verifiable secret sharing would require a lar

 ### Share size has a linear relationship to secret size